 Pete Thompson thinks he has it all.
 However, following the death of his father his close friend and accountant reveals the company he has been left is bust and the only way out is to do ...
 See full summary »

-The title of the film is a misnomer, since Paul Thompson (Joseph Fiennes) is swimming with the current, downstream, and not against the current, or upstream.
+The title of the film could be seen as a misnomer, since Paul Thompson (Joseph Fiennes) is swimming with the current, downstream, and not against the current, or upstream, but below Albany NY, where most if not all of the film takes place, the Hudson river is a tidal estuary, and flows both ways with the tide.
 See more »

 We are looking to buy a boat.